CodingSmiles/SpaceBird_0/index.md

 ## Creators

-The SpaceBird 0 was created by Ayushman Kalita, he does most of the 3D Designing and 3D Printing.
+The SpaceBird 0 was created by Ayushman Kalita.
 I (Aadiraj Anil) came in when Ayushman was designing the first few prototypes.
-We try to do everything together.
+We do everything together as a team.

 ### Missions